BrydenFrancesca/strangeRthings/README.md

 All the utterances are broken down by `season`, `episode`, and `utterance` which allows for very detailed analysis.
-Please note that the `character` will be denoted `"Scene Directions"` to show scene directions, or otherwise non-spoken descriptions.
-Currently `character` descriptions are being added manually, so many utterances are unassigned.
+Please note that the `character` will be denoted `"Scene Directions"` to show scene directions, or otherwise non-spoken descriptions, and `Music` when utterances correspond to music lyrics.